Post: 12 Strategies to Build a Data-Driven Recruitment Culture in 2026

 - HRIS for post-hire validation: linking ATS source data to HRIS performance and retention data closes the quality-of-hire loop.

-- Avoid manual exports: any report that requires a human to copy data between systems will degrade in accuracy within 30 days.
+- Avoid manual exports: any report that requires a human to copy data between systems degrades in accuracy within 30 days.

 SHRM research consistently identifies disconnected technology stacks as the top barrier to effective HR analytics.
 Integration is not a nice-to-have — it is the prerequisite for everything else on this list.
-See our deeper breakdown of recruitment analytics and better hiring outcomes for platform-level guidance.
+The data synchronization guide covers platform-level integration approaches in detail.

 Verdict: Integration investment pays back in data accuracy within the first reporting cycle.
 Budget for it before adding any new point solution.